NiclasOlofsson/MiNET/README.md

 1. You will use the same coding style as the rest of the code.
 2. You do not copy code from anyone or anywhere, unless you have their permissions.
 3. We can always decide not to include your code, and we might make changes to it.
+So better ask before you do a pull request to the project.

 Also, make sure to join our Gitter chat for easy communication.
 [![Join the chat at https://gitter.im/NiclasOlofsson/MiNET](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/NiclasOlofsson/MiNET?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)